jinglescode/time-series-forecasting-pytorch/README.md

 **Deep learning** is part of a broader family of machine learning methods based on artificial neural networks, which are [inspired](https://en.wikipedia.org/wiki/Deep_learning) by our brain's own network of neurons.
 Among the popular deep learning paradigms, [**Long Short-Term Memory (LSTM)**](https://en.wikipedia.org/wiki/Long_short-term_memory) is a specialized archicture that can "memorize" patterns from historical sequences of data and extrapolate such patterns for future events.

-Since the stock market is naturally comprised of sequences of prices and volumes, more and more quantitative researchers and finance professional are using LTSM to model and predict stock price movements.
+Since the stock market is naturally comprised of sequences of prices and volumes, more and more quantitative researchers and finance professionals are using LTSM to model and predict stock price movements.
 In this project, we will go through the end-to-end machine learning workflow of developing an LTSM model to predict stock market prices using PyTorch and Alpha Vantage APIs.

 The project is grouped into the following sections:
 - Data preparation: acquiring financial market data from Alpha Vantage